BuildWithData/Code-From-Videos/pytube/README.md

 Code can be found at `./code`

-Do not forget to install dependecies listed at `./requirements.txt`
+Do not forget to install dependencies listed at `./requirements.txt`

 Video playlist available [here](https://youtube.com/playlist?list=PLeOoFBQ0kLpM1GHm4qhxRPF4A8WdlTwsA)